ubinfie/ubinfie.github.io/_posts/2024-10-15-anaconda-defaults.md

 Before we dive in, a quick recap on definitions:

-- Anaconda Inc is the commercial entity behind the `conda` and `miniconda`  and the `Anaconda.Navigator` software suite.
+- [Anaconda Inc.](https://www.anaconda.com/about-us) is the commercial entity behind the `conda`, `miniconda`, and the `Anaconda.Navigator` software suite.
-- Anaconda Inc curates a set of packages which are available [through specific channels](https://repo.anaconda.com/pkgs/) - also known as `defaults` channel
+- Anaconda Inc. curates a set of packages which are available [through specific channels](https://repo.anaconda.com/pkgs/) - also known as `defaults` channel
-- `Miniforge` is a non-Anaconda community-developed installer specific to `conda-forge` channel
+- [Miniforge](https://github.com/conda-forge/miniforge) is a non-Anaconda community-developed installer specific to `conda-forge` channel
 - `mamba` is a drop in replacement to `conda`.
 - Far more detailed information on all the different channels/distributions [can be found here.](https://bioconda.github.io/faqs.html#what-s-the-difference-between-anaconda-conda-miniconda-mamba-mambaforge-micromamba)